oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 signature verification as was used for creating the signature.
 In the digest derivation approach outlined above, the same problem exists: for the Issuer and the
 Verifier to arrive at the same digest, the same byte string must be hashed.

-JSON, however, does not prescribe a unique encoding for data, but allows for variations in the encoded string.
+JSON [@!RFC7159], however, does not prescribe a unique encoding for data, but allows for variations in the encoded string.
 The data above, for example, can be encoded as

 ```
 ...